thegridelectric/g-node-factory/README.md

 ## Configuration and secrets

-For non-dev lifecycle,
-look at `src/gnf/config`.
-This has the default values, which are overwritten with values from a git ignored top-level `.env` file.
+The repo uses dotenv and `.env` files.
+Look at `src/gnf/config` for default values.
+These are overwritten with values from a git ignored top-level `.env` file.
 All dev examples are intended to run without needing to create a `.env` file.
-A template `.env-template` is provided.

 ## Code derivation tools